Woman Smiling

 In the domestic violence area, the Foundation aims to support recovery from domestic abuse by funding programs that involve goal setting, skill building, developing financial independence and peer and mentoring support.
 The Foundation will also consider funding programs that employ a systemic approach to reducing the impact of domestic violence, for example, through research, interagency collaboration and public policy work.

-The inaugural round of Empowerment funding yielded 13 grants totaling $360,000.
-The 2007 grant cycle produced 23 grants for a total of $635,000.
 All proposals are solicited through a Request for Proposal (RFP) process.
 Any organization offering a program that fits our funding objectives is invited to contact the Foundation by phone to discuss its work.

-2007 Empowerment Initiative grants include:
+2008 Empowerment Initiative grants include:

 • Boston Center for Independent Living (Boston, MA):